-From Start, select Care Center then Recovery Management.
-2. Select the Restore tab and click Get started to open the Recovery window.
+- 1. From Start, select Care Center in All apps list then Recovery Management. - 2.
+Select the Restore tab and click Get started to open the Recovery window.

-3. Click Get started to Choose an option.
-Select Keep my files to refresh your PC and reinstall your operating system without removing your personal files.
-Click Next to continue.
+3. Click Reset PC to Choose an option.

+4. Select Keep my files to refresh your PC and reinstall your operating system without removing your personal files.